 What is a virtual visit?

 A virtual visit allows you to connect with your child’s doctor in real time using video through a computer, smartphone or tablet.
 This is sometimes called a telemedicine visit.

 How can I get a virtual visit?

 Your child’s doctor will determine whether the appointment can be done online through a virtual visit.
-A scheduler will contact you to discuss your options and explain the steps to begin a virtual visit.
+A scheduler will contact you to discuss your options and explain the necessary steps to begin.
 If you’re interested in a virtual visit, contact your child’s doctor.

 You must have a MYchart account in order to have a virtual visit with a Children’s provider.
 Our schedulers will need to help you start this process by sending you an activation email.